possibly/carve_range/README.md

 # CarveRange

-Takes two date ranges (A,B) and returns an array of date ranges in A that do not overlap with date range B, and returns B.
+Takes two date ranges (A,B) and returns an array of date ranges in A that do not overlap with date range B, and includes B.

 ## Example 1